Listonomicon-Team/Listonomicon/README.md

 * [View included, rejected, and under review mods for Listo here!](https://docs.google.com/spreadsheets/d/1_dZdM_16xeE4yIqKYyk7HMjLI3WW7PhfpdlrKHM4vyg/edit?usp=sharing)

+# Listonomicon v0.9.9.3
+Safe safe?
+Very no.

+1. ADDED "Automatically Hide Summons" as a QoL feature.
+2. ADDED "Statue Bless Fix" so your Act 3 gold investment feels less silly.
+3. ADDED "Way of the Long Death" as a monk subclass.
+4. ADDED "Monk 5e Adjustments" as a more modern alternative to Alternate Monk, combined with the changes from Expansion 13-20.
+5. ADDED "Astral" as a half-elf choice to go with astral elves.
+6. ADDED "Wild Magic d100" - this is a test candidate that needs feedback.
+I don't know if all 80 new wild magic surges work or not so if you do not want to be a gineau pig, you can safely disable this mod before starting a new game.
+Otherwise expect Wild Magic Barbarian and Sorcerer to get whacky.
+7. ADDED a rising % chance for a wild magic surge to occur for each spell cast in combat.
+8. ADDED several cosmetic mods.
+9. REMOVED Ranger Leather Armor.
+The armor is aesthetically pleasing but so statistically underwhelming that I don't think anyone has ever bought a set in Listo.
+10. UPDATED Volition Cabinet, and related mods, to the Mod Configuration Menu-empowered version.
+Hit "Insert" to open the MCM menu when in game.
+NOTE: Any changes to mod settings is considered changing Listonomicon and will earn you a +custom :)
+11. TWEAKED mod settings across the board.
+12. All enemies will have a little more HP, though not quite to "Stronger Bosses and Enemies" CX config level.
+Bosses now have an extra bonus action.
+Enemies have a slight damage buff that scales slightly sooner.
+Enemy AC scaling has been slightly delayed to scale later.
+Enemy bonus to hit and stat increases kick in slightly sooner.
+13. Updated mods.
+Updated updates.
+So many updates.
+As I was finishing this update Community Library snuck in a midnight update. ahhhhhh
+14. REPLACED an older spell list sorter mod with a newer spell list sorter mod (which should be more compatible with non-English languages and break less often)

+# Listonomicon v0.9.9.2
+Skipped, all internal testing.

 # Listonomicon v0.9.9.2

 ## The Big Community Feedback, Cleaning Up Legacy Issues, Changing Outdated Decisions, and Optional Mods Update